neondatabase/website/content/docs/extensions/pgrag.md

 create extension if not exists rag_jina_reranker_v1_tiny_en cascade;
 ```

-The three extensions have no dependencies on each other, but all are dependent on **pgvector**.
-Specify `cascade` to ensure pgvector is installed alongside them.
+The three extensions have no dependencies on each other, but all depend on `pgvector`.
+Specify `cascade` to ensure `pgvector` is installed alongside them.

 ---

 ## pgrag functions

-This section lists the `pgrag` functions that support the first and second RAG pipeline stages outlined above.
-For function examples, refer the [end-to-end RAG example](#end-to-end-rag-example) below or to the [pgrag GitHub repository](https://github.com/neondatabase-labs/pgrag).
+This section lists the functions provided by `pgrag`.
+For function usage examples, refer to the [end-to-end RAG example](#end-to-end-rag-example) below or the [pgrag GitHub repository](https://github.com/neondatabase-labs/pgrag).

-### First stage RAG pipeline functions

 - **Text extraction**